 Perfetto shows you each audio and every callback, in sequence, over time.
 You can record additional data for debugging (like the number of samples in your process block).
 And you can easily check the max time your process block ever took.

-I’ve created a JUCE module for Perfetto which you can use with CMake.
-The repository contains installation and usage details.
+I created a JUCE module for Perfetto which you can use with CMake.

-Unfortunately it’s CMake only (no Projucer support).
-Perfetto itself has some picky build needs on Windows.
-We’ve put in the work to abstract those gnarly build details away from you (thanks to Ben Vining for the CMake help!), so it should be very plug and play.
+On the CMake version of the module, we put in the work to abstract those gnarly build details away from you (thanks to Ben Vining for the CMake help!), so it should be very plug and play.

-To get started with Perfetto, you annotate the functions you want to opt-in to the trace.
-You do this by peppering around macros like
+To get started with Perfetto, annotate the functions you want to opt-in to the trace.
+Do this by peppering around macros like

 Manual annotation might sound annoying at first.
 But I think of it as a feature.
 You control the granularity and the amount of noise that shows up in your trace.
 You can make sure a single component’s paint is the only data being recorded.
 Or you can go nuts and have deep waterfalls of your dsp.